Okay. That’s a corny title. But food from this part of the world offers something everyone will like.

 If you are interested in learning more about mansaf, click here and start at minute 3:00.

-It doesn’t look that great, but it is supposed to taste very good.
+It doesn’t look that great to me, but it is supposed to taste very good.

 After ladling into the bowl, squeeze a lemon into it, and if you like spice, put a dash of hot chili sauce.